Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Overview of main results

+If $I((P_0, p), (Q_0, q))$ is bounded above by a universal constant, the Renyi divergence is of the same order as the Hellinger distance (cf.\ Lemma~\ref{lem:renyi_hellinger}):

-The above equation shows that $I$ decomposes into two terms, the first of which captures the divergence between the edge presence probabilities (and also appears in the analysis of unweighted SBM), and the second of which captures the divergence between the edge weight densities.
+Thus, we can think of $I((P_0, p), (Q_0, q))$ as having two components, the first of which captures the divergence between the edge presence probabilities (and also appears in the analysis of unweighted SBM), and the second of which captures the divergence between the edge weight densities.

 The presence of the second term illustrates how the weighted SBM behaves quite differently from its unweighted counterpart---in particular, \emph{dense} networks may be interesting in a weighted setting.
-For example, even if the weighted network is very dense (e.g., $1-P_0$ and $1-Q_0$ are fixed at some constant level), it is still possible for the signal level $I$ to be weak so long as $\int_S (\sqrt{p(x)} - \sqrt{q(x)})^2 dx \rightarrow 0$.
-Furthermore, if the network is completely dense in the sense that $1-P_0 = 1- Q_0 = 0$, a nonzero signal may still exist if $p(x)$ and $q(x)$ are different.
-Our results apply simultaneously to such dense and sparse settings.
-It is important to note that dense weighted networks arise in real-world settings, such as gene co-expression data.
+For example, even if the weighted network is completely dense in the sense that $1-P_0 = 1- Q_0 = 1$, a nonzero signal $I$ may still exist if $p(\cdot)$ and $q(\cdot)$ are sufficiently different.
+Our results apply simultaneously to dense and sparse settings; it is important to note that dense weighted networks arise in real-world settings, such as gene co-expression data.

-We now provide informal statements of our main results: \begin{theorem*} {\bf (Informal statement) } Let $A$ be generated from a weighted SBM with parameters $(n, K, \beta, \sigma_0, P_0, Q_0, p(x), q(x))$.
-Under regularity conditions on the densities $p(x)$ and $q(x)$, any permutation equivariant estimator $\hat{\sigma}$ satisfies the lower bound
+We now provide an informal overview of our main results. \begin{theorem*} {\bf (Informal statement) } Let $A$ be generated from a weighted SBM.
+Under regularity conditions on $((P_0, p), (Q_0, q))$, any permutation equivariant estimator $\hat{\sigma}$ satisfies the lower bound

 \end{theorem*}